CaraRosa/potential-enigma-challenge/README.md

   ## Installation

-  clone
+  clone starter code

   ## Usage

-  learn
+  learn about the work

   ## Contributing

-  free to contribute
+  all are free to contribute

   ## Tests

   none

   ## License

-  This project is licensed under the Artistic License 2.0.
-[Read Full License](https://opensource.org/licenses/Artistic-2.0)
+  This project is licensed under the Apache License 2.0.
+[Read Full License](https://opensource.org/licenses/Apache-2.0)

   ## Questions

-  If you have any questions about my project, please contact me at [CaraRosa](https://github.com/CaraRosa) or contact me via email at cara@email.com.
+  If you have any questions about my project, please contact me at [CaraRosa](https://github.com/CaraRosa) or contact me via email at cara.rosa.02@gmail.com.